Last Updated on May 2, 2026

 You’re in for a treat!
 July is one of the best times to visit the UK capital.
 It’s typically one of the warmest months of the year, with long daylight hours and sunsets between 8:50pm and 9:30pm.
 Just don’t forget your umbrella, occasional rain is still possible!

 London truly comes alive in July.
 The city is buzzing with festivals, live music, open-air cinema, and food and drink events.
 Street performers, pop-up markets, and lively outdoor spaces add to the buzzing summer atmosphere.
+There’s something to do for everybody from families to couples to solo travellers and teenagers!

 In this guide, you’ll discover everything you need to know about visiting London in July.
 We cover everything from weather and packing tips to 30 unforgettable things to see and do.

-Take a Dip in the Outdoors
+Take a Dip Outdoors

 View this post on Instagram

 Head to one of London’s many lidos to cool off in the warm July weather.
 These outdoor swimming pools are a great place to swim, sunbathe, and enjoy the summer sun.
 Tooting Bec Lido, Brockwell Lido, and London Fields Lido are just a few of the many lidos in the city.
-Additionally you can take a swim in open water at canary wharf if you’re brave enough!
+Additionally you can take a swim in open water at Canary Wharf if you’re brave enough!

-Fancy challening your friends and family to a free game of mini golf?
+Fancy challgening your friends and family to a free game of mini golf?
 If so visit, Canary Wharf where it’s free to play on a colourful course created by artists Craig and Karl.
 Open from 12pm to 6pm, it’s suitable for all ages.

 Why not extend your outing by checking out nearby attractions?
-The Museum of Docklands s is an excellent family day out with interactive exhibits and a recreation of the old cobble streets shops.
+The Museum of Docklands is an excellent family day out with interactive exhibits and a recreation of the old cobble streets shops.

 Enjoy a Summer Afternoon Tea